erayzesen/kirpi/readme.md

 ## Why kirpi?
-* Very small Web builds.
-An empty project ships at around 400–500 KB, and 150–200 KB when zipped — almost comparable to JavaScript game frameworks.
+* Very small Web builds for a WASM-based runtime.
+Performance-first builds of an empty project ship at ~750 KB uncompressed and ~350 KB zipped, comparable to many JavaScript game frameworks.
 * Easy to learn with a minimal, well-placed abstraction layer.
 Want to use an ECS library?
 Bring your own.
 Need a physics engine or just a simple collider library?
 Your call.
 * Straightforward multi-platform builds thanks to the configuration in the template project, including Android.
 Each platform also gets a clean, organized folder structure.
 * You write your game in Nim, a pleasant and elegant language that’s easy to pick up and often delivers near-C performance.
 Nim uses ARC (Automatic Reference Counting), a deterministic, low-overhead memory model similar to C++’s RAII.